ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

     \- file storage service for use with Amazon EC2.
     \- provides a file system interface, file system access semantics (such as strong consistency and file locking), and concurrently-accessible storage for up to thousands of Amazon EC2 instances.
 	\- stores data redundantly across multiple AZs by default
-	\- provides the same level of high availability and high scalability like S3 however, ==EFS is more suitable for scenarios where it is required to have a POSIX-compatible file system or if you are storing rapidly changing data.
-It offers strong consistency and file locking which the S3 service lacks.==
+	\- provides the same level of high availability and high scalability like S3 however, ==EFS is more suitable for scenarios where it is required to have a POSIX-compatible file system or if you are storing rapidly changing data. **It offers strong consistency and file locking which the S3 service lacks.**==
 	 \- can be used for HPC applications, ==it doesn't natively work with AWS S3==.
 	\- It doesn't have the capability to easily process your S3 data with a high-performance POSIX interface, unlike Amazon FSx for Lustre.
 	\- supports NFS protocol.